daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-BIM.md

 - For alpha: $$\alpha = \frac{1}{255}$$
 - Number of iterations: $$min(4+\frac{\epsilon}{\alpha}, 1.25 \cdot \frac{\epsilon}{\alpha} )$$

-$$\alpha$$ is chosen to be one pixel intensity value and the number of iterations is calculated to ensure enough steps to allow for a pixel to reach the maximum adversarial perturbance, $$\epsilon$$.
+$$\alpha$$ is chosen to be one pixel intensity value and the number of iterations is calculated to ensure enough steps to allow a pixel to reach the maximum adversarial perturbance, $$\epsilon$$.

 We implement BIM as follows: